FOOD (New York City restaurant): History

 Before they founded FOOD, Goodden and Matta-Clark were already cooking for artists in New York and were already known for throwing dinner parties for friends, mainly hosted at their loft.
 In 1971, they roasted an entire pig under the Brooklyn Bridge.
 The roast was known as the Brooklyn Bridge Event.
 The Event was accompanied by outdoor sculpture and celebrated the opening of the Alternative Gallery Space on Greene Street.
 The sculptures at the pig roast had been curated by Alanna Heiss of the Museum of Modern Art (MOMA.)
 Music for the roast was done by Dickie Landry and the Philip Glass Ensemble.

 Matta-Clark suggested to Goodden the idea for a restaurant, which she found appealing.
 They chose a location in SoHo on the corner of Prince and Wooster streets.
 There was a struggling restaurant there called Comidas Criollas and Goodden negotiated the lease from them.
 At that time, SoHo was considered a cultural desert, with struggling businesses.
 Goodden had access to an inheritance which she was able to use as the initial investment for the restaurant.
 Gooden and Matta-Clark wanted to create a space where they could help their friends find jobs while giving people a place to eat in what would later be known as SoHo.
 Matta-Clark and Girouard began to renovate the place.
 FOOD opened in October 1971 at 127 Prince Street.
 During the renovations, Matta-Clark was inspired to do some of his original "cutting" art works.

 FOOD was intended to be a simple project designed to bring the artistic community together.
 Artists were invited to be guest chefs, as well as working at the restaurant on a regular basis.
 There was no ordering of many different dishes at FOOD, diners ate what was offered on that day.
 The menu was simple and affordable.
 Meals included items like raw mackerel in wasabi sauce, Creole-style stuffed tongue and anchovy onion pie.
 FOOD was considered to be an "active and dynamic site" which served nearly one hundred people daily in 1972.

 In 1972 Matta-Clark created a 43-minute documentary of the restaurant.
 He was often seen as the center of the energy surrounding FOOD restaurant.

 FOOD only lasted about three years with the original founders.
-After Matta-Clark lost interest in the project and Goodden was left to carry on mostly on her own.
+After Matta-Clark lost interest in the project, Goodden was left to carry on mostly on her own.
 Eventually, the restaurant was handed over to new operators who ran FOOD until the 1980s.
 However, FOOD did not retain its artistic roots under the new management.